dip06ece/GeetaInBangla/README.md

 ## ✅ Developed Features

-- ✅ Display chapters and verses from JSON assets
+- ✅ Display chapters and verses with meaning offline
-- ✅ Audio playback for each verse (Online - available verses only)
+- ✅ Audio playback for each verse (Download online, play offline)
-- ✅ Bookmarks for favorite verses
+- ✅ Bookmarks for favorite verses (Arranged by chapters and sorted by serial number)
 - ✅ Clean, easy to understand UI
-- ✅ Works offline for reading
-- ✅ Bangla text rendering with proper fonts
+- ✅ Already read verses are marked differently

 ---